 Municipalities have typically only prepared a one year budget that did not take into account long-term implications.
 The difference between the future replacement cost and how much money municipalities have now to pay for the replacements is referred to as the “Municipal Infrastructure Deficit.”

 How to Learn More?

 You can learn more by watching the videos below or reading the reports on this page.
 Printed copies are available in Clearview Public library at the Stayner Branch.
 Alternative formats are available upon request.
-For more information on Asset Management Planning please contact the Clearview Treasurer, Edward Henley at email@example.com or by phone at (705) 428-6230 extension 225.
+For more information on Asset Management Planning please contact the Clearview Treasurer, Kelly McDonald at firstname.lastname@example.org or by phone at (705) 428-6230 extension 225.

 Asset Management Plan Documents